dem3trio/carbon-profiler-bundle/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/6174a606-6a58-41db-9692-0d8d35c2ac17/mini.png)](https://insight.sensiolabs.com/projects/6174a606-6a58-41db-9692-0d8d35c2ac17)

-Symfony 2/3 profiler extension, to change the Carbon php date in the whole project.
+Symfony 2/3/4 profiler extension, to change the Carbon php date in the whole project.

-## Instalation
+## Installation

 Install the package with composer.

 ```
-composer require dem3trio/carbon-profiler-bundle
+composer require dem3trio/carbon-profiler-bundle --dev
 ```

-## Configuration
+## Configuration Symfony >= 2.8 and SF <= 3.3

 As the package adds a new panel in the Symfony profiler, you should add the bundle under the ```dev``` section.